itspangler/geospatial-humanities-s2024/week/03_aesthetics/README.md

 1. Read
 2. Interact
 3. Complete
-   1. Finish the [in-class activity](/week/03_aesthetics/in-class/activity1/activity1_qual-quant-cart.md) if you did not complete it during class
+   1. The [in-class activity](/week/03_aesthetics/in-class/activity1/activity1_qual-quant-cart.md) if you did not complete it during class
+   2. The [assignment](/week/03_aesthetics/assignments/assignment1_cartography.md) on style, design, and cartography.